 We know of course that there is a large proportion of you that are reading the other info and wondering when we are going to get to the good bits – the nightlife!
 Leicester, as a thriving student town, has seen an explosion in nightlife in recent years.
 There really is something for everyone, with student pub crawls organised for newcomers, a thriving indie music scene, club nights, comedy, drinks offers and more importantly a really friendly city-wide vibe where locals and students can mix with ease.
 With our student accommodation in Leicester being so handily located you’ll be able to reach all the top bars and restaurants on foot, without the need to worry about a taxi fare home at the end of the night in most cases.

-For an alternative club night, Mosh is every Tuesday, Thursday, Friday, and Saturday, offering three floors of grimy club fun.
+For an alternative night, Mosh is every Tuesday, Thursday, Friday, and Saturday, offering three floors of grimy fun.
 It has been a staple on the student scene for well over a decade, and you can sing along to chart hits, dance to drum and bass, or lose yourself in indie rock anthems.
-Club Republic is a massive club on the site of the old Zanzibar, offering five different club rooms and bar areas, with different type of music playing in each.
+Club Republic is based on the site of the old Zanzibar, offering five different rooms and bar areas, with different type of music playing in each.
 Both the University of Leicester and De Montfort have student nights at Club Republic.

 If you like to see some live music The Shed on Yeoman Street is the place to be as the oldest live music venue in Leicester.
 Located in the heart of the Cultural Quarter, The Shed is open 7-nights a week, with many live music offerings, film nights and gaming events.
 It is a well-trodden venue for up and coming bands, and is known as the location of local favourites Kasabian’s first ever gig in the late-90s!
 The Soundhouse is another important venue on the local music scene and they host regular open mic nights in the Cultural Quarter.

-Whether you are looking for a night out drinking, a cheap and tasty meal with friends, a laugh at a comedy night, or a big night out at a club night, Leicester is a friendly and safe student city, with your student accommodation close to all the action and a safe haven after a night out.
+Whether you are looking for a night out drinking, a cheap and tasty meal with friends, a laugh at a comedy night, or a big night out, Leicester is a friendly and safe student city, with your student accommodation close to all the action and a safe haven after a night out.

-Leicester is a passionate sporting city and with our student accommodation in Leicester you’ll be in the heart of something very special.
+Leicester is a passionate sporting city as a student living here you’ll be in the heart of something very special.
 We all saw how passionate the city is during 2016 where Leicester provided the biggest sporting shock of all time by winning the Premier League (a year in which the city was also voted the UKs Greatest Sporting City).